 Associate with people who did what you want to do

-If you see others making the successful change of career journey, you would get the self-belief to do the same.
-And at the same time, you would have lots of friends who think the way you think.
+If you see others making a successful change in your career journey, you will get the self-belief to do the same.
+And at the same time, you would have many friends who think the way you think.
 That would become a total game-changer for you.

 Ask yourself – Are you happy?

-In the movie “Peaceful Warrior” the hero, Dan was asked by a mysterious garage man (Soc) – “Are you happy?”
+In the movie “Peaceful Warrior”, the hero, Dan, was asked by a mysterious garage man (Soc) – “Are you happy?”
 Dan answered – “What is to do with happiness?”
 Soc replied – “Everything.”
-At the end of the day, what matters most is not the fleeting pleasures you get from the heap of cash, nicest homes and comfortable cars.
+At the end of the day, what matters most is not the fleeting pleasures you get from the heap of cash, the nicest homes, and comfortable cars.

-Yes, they do serve you, but you don’t change career success for them; rather you do want to change career development goals to experience that deepest happiness that only a cause can give you.
+Yes, they do serve you, but you don’t change career success for them.
+Rather, you do want to change career development goals to experience that deepest happiness that only a cause can give you.
 You need to have a cause before you change your career success.
-You need to feel that deep drive within you that make it seem easy.
+There must be that deep drive within you that makes it seem easy.

-You need to experience that happiness which eludes most of the people in the top positions of their career success.
+You need to experience that happiness that eludes most people in the top positions of their career success.
 Otherwise, why take such a gigantic effort to do a career development goals changeover?
 Thus, ask yourself at the end of every day – “Am I happy?”
-If you know the answer is yes, always, you’re on the right path and striving for your highest potential.
+If you know, the answer is yes, always, you’re on the right path and striving for your highest potential.